coleifer/peewee/docs/peewee/querying.rst

     for course in courses:
         print course.name

-To efficiently iterate over a many-to-many relation, i.e., list all students and their respective courses, we will query the "through" model ``StudentCourse`` and "precompute" the Student and Course:
+To efficiently iterate over a many-to-many relation, i.e., list all students and their respective courses, we will query the *through* model ``StudentCourse`` and *precompute* the Student and Course:

 .. code-block:: python